 MYP Objectives Assessment Tasks What specific MYP objectives will be addressed during this unit?
 Relationship between summative assessment task(s) and statement of inquiry: List of common formative and summative assessments.
-MYP A - Rational vs Irrational Assessment Summative will have properties of rational and irrational numbers in which students delineate between two or more models.
-Formative Assessment(s): Assessment Settleen the of more models.
-MYP A MYP C - DOE Evaluating MYP C Statements about Irrational and Rational Numbers Summative Assessment(s): Unit 3 Assessment
+MYP C - Evaluating Statements about Irrational and Rational Numbers (modified) Summative will have properties of rational and irrational numbers in which students delineate between the two models.
+Formative Assessment(s): MYP C Summative Assessment(s): Unit 3 Assessment